-Fine Art Designed for anyone interested in producing music in any style.
+Designed for anyone interested in producing music in any style.
 This course provides an overview of tools available for music production.
 Through hands-on exercises and projects, you'll experience the process of producing music using a computer and recording equipment to capture music, from developing the original idea through creating a final mix.
 You'll learn how to set up audio interfaces, microphones, and electronic instruments to effectively create and produce your musical ideas.
 The ability to play an instrument at the beginner level is necessary to succeed.
+This course fulfills the Fine Arts Requirement.